tinglesoftware/dependabot-azure-devops/src/extension/README.md

     packageManager: 'nuget'
 ```

-You can also use a configuration file stored at `.azuredevops/dependabot.yml` conforming to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).
+You can also use a configuration file stored at `.azuredevops/dependabot.yml` or `.github/dependabot.yml` conforming to the [official spec](https://docs.github.com/en/github/administering-a-repository/configuration-options-for-dependency-updates).

 ```yaml
 - task: dependabot@1